People Acting for Community Together

 People Acting for Community Together (PACT) unites, organizes and trains leaders from diverse congregations, schools and community groups to build a powerful community voice.
 Individually and collectively, we empower ourselves, hold officials accountable, achieve systemic change, and promote fairness, justice and democracy in Miami-Dade County.

 Since 1988, PACT has brought together from Miami Dade County to make significant changes in the County.
 Some of our victories include:

-Neighborhood Resource Offices In March 2015, PACT got the City of Miami Garden’s to launch Neighborhood Resource Offices in Bunche, Buccaneer, and Norwood Park, as a way for neighbors to meet and build a relationship with officers monthly and connect with needed resources in the community.
+In March 2015, PACT got the City of Miami Garden’s to launch Neighborhood Resource Offices in Bunche, Buccaneer, and Norwood Park, as a way for neighbors to meet and build a relationship with officers monthly and connect with needed resources in the community.
 Offices were established in South Dade: Naranja, Perrine, and Goulds in 2013 and 2014.
-PACT got the Miami Dade police to extend hours of operation into night hours after 5pm.
+PACT got the Miami Dade police to extend the offices’ hours of operation for working people to come by after 5pm.